verebtamas/verebtamas/README.md

 ### 👋 Welcome to my profile!

+I am a tech enthusiast with a background in system administration, who enjoys programming, networking, and web development, and currently works as an automation technician.

 I have a background in system administration and a passion for programming.
 Here are some areas where I have experience:

 - **Programming Languages**: C#, Java